gboquizosanchez/hermes-dependencies/README.md

 # Hermes
-This tool allows extract all Composer and NPM dependencies in a cool format.
+This tool allows extracting all Composer and NPM dependencies in a cool format.

 ## Install 🔧
 `composer require --dev hermes/dependencies`